-Even though a warm climate presents challenges, it’s still possible to produce great fermented vegetables.
-You might need to experiment a little to see what works best in your circumstances.
+Fermenting vegetables in a warm climate can be a challenge.
+Most common is mold and mushy veggies.
+Even though a hot weather presents challenges, it’s still possible to produce great fermented vegetables.
+However, you might need to experiment to see what works best in your circumstances.
 Here are a few factors to consider.

-- Mould or other unwanted microorganisms
+- Mold or other unwanted microorganisms

 - Dark coloured veggies